jtomasevic/evax/README.md

 ### Action Bindings (new)!
 ---

-Yeap, we can bind action/action creator arguments to UI, and get back method to call, so we really simplify our UI.
+- Yeap, we can bind action/action creator arguments to UI.

+> We call bind method during component initialization and as **result** we receive method without arguments.

+Then we can simply use this method on UI without complication with passing arguments, or calling popular dispatch method.

+This could be **new approach in defining UI**.
+It's not perfect, but, it's very **'declarative'**, therefore easier to understand, write and maintain.

+simplify our UI.
 Little example (from react function component type):
 ```javascript
     const login = bindActionProps(UserSignIn,